Programme Specifications Guidance

 This page provides guidance for completing the programme specification form, including further information about answering questions relating to statements and frameworks produced by the Quality Assurance Agency (QAA).
 The guidance below is arranged in the order in which each area is encountered on the programme specification.

 The programme specification form can be downloaded from the form bank.
-If, after reading the below guidance, you have any further queries, please contact your College Academic Policy Partner.
+If, after reading the below guidance, you have any further queries, please consult the Frequently Asked Questions or contact your College Academic Policy Partner.

 Guidance